microsoft/PartsUnlimitedMRP/docs/HOL_Continuous-Integration/README.md

 HOL - Parts Unlimited MRP App Continuous Integration with Visual Studio Team Services Build
 ====================================================================================

-In this lab we have an application called Parts Unlimited MRP.
+In this lab, we have an application called Parts Unlimited MRP.
 We want to set up Visual Studio Team Services to be able continuously integrate code into the master branch of code.
 This means that whenever code is committed and pushed to the master branch, we want to ensure that it integrates into our code correctly to